What Is a Claim?

 A feeling that something is unfair is not enough to build a legal case.
 To have a valid claim, the facts must check three specific boxes.

-Many people have perfectly valid claims but never do anything about them.
-Corporations bank on this exact behavior.
-They assume you will decide that fighting back is too complicated.
+But, many people have perfectly valid claims and never do anything about them.
+In fact, some companies bank on this when they interfere with people's rights.
+They assume people will decide that fighting back is too complicated.

 How ClaimsHero Classifies Claims

-On ClaimsHero, campaigns are divided into two categories: Legal Claims and Settlement Claims.
+At ClaimsHero, all of the opportunities to assert your rights are classified into two broad categories: Legal Claims and Settlement Claims.

-Your rights do come with an expiration date.
+Your rights do come with expiration dates.
 These are called statutes of limitations.
 Depending on the state and the specific law involved, you usually have between one and four years to take action.
 If you miss the deadline, your claim disappears entirely.

 Where ClaimsHero Fits In

-When a massive corporation harms thousands of people in the exact same way, each person’s individual claim might seem too small to fight over.
+When a massive company harms thousands of people in the exact same way, each person’s individual rights might seem too small to fight over.
 ClaimsHero exists to identify those patterns.
-We organize individuals and help them assert their claims collectively, usually through mass arbitration or mass direct actions.
+We can help coordinate hundreds or thousands of similar individual legal claims and assert them through mass arbitration or mass litigation, so companies have to pay attention.

 Frequently Asked Questions

 Do I need a lawyer to have a claim?
 No. Your claim exists based on the facts of what happened to you.
-However, you generally need an experienced litigator to effectively enforce that claim against a large company.
+However, you generally need an experienced litigator to effectively pursue that claim through a lawsuit against a large company.

-What is the difference between a claim and a settlement?
-A claim is your demand for compensation.
+What is the difference between a legal claim and a settlement?
+A legal claim is your formal demand for compensation based on a violation of your rights.
 A settlement is an agreement to resolve that claim, where the defendant pays a negotiated amount of money so they do not have to go to trial.

 Does filing a claim cost money?
-If you work with ClaimsHero, it is free to file.
-We operate on a contingency fee model, meaning we cover the upfront costs and only get paid a percentage if we secure a payout for you.
+If you work with ClaimsHero, it is free to file a legal claim or a settlement claim.
+For both types of claims, we operate on a contingency fee model if we support you in the process end to end.
+That means we cover the upfront costs and only get paid a percentage if we secure a payout for you.
+For many settlement claims, we don't charge a fee at all because our website simply guides you to the official settlement website where you can file your settlement claim directly with the settlement administrator.

 Disclaimer: This content is provided for informational purposes only and does not constitute legal advice.
 Consult with a qualified attorney for advice specific to your situation.
 Past results do not guarantee future outcomes.